Netflix/metaflow/test/README.md

 This chooses a single context, a single graph, and a single test.
 If you are developing a new test, this is the fastest way to test the test.

-### Coverage report

-The test harness uses the `coverage` package in Python to produce a test coverage report.
-By default, you can find a comprehensive test coverage report in the `coverage` directory after the test harness has finished.

-After you have developed a new feature in Metaflow, use the line-by-line coverage report to confirm that all lines related the new feature are touched by the tests.